 Examination of the principal moral problems that arise in the medical context including abortion, euthanasia, cloning, stem cells, human and animal experimentation, and the allocation of scarce medical resources.
 May only earn credit in PHL 339 or SOC 340.
 Offered Occasionally.

 PHL 340 Cr.3

 Ethical issues in the conduct of business will be examined by focusing on case studies in business that raise ethical issues.
-A variety of ethical theories will be used to illuminate the ethical features of business decisions and their effects on employees and society.
-The goal is to improve ability to identify factors and considerations that can play a role in improving the ethical character of business.
+A variety of ethical concepts and decision-making matrices will be used to illuminate the ethical features of business decisions and their effects on employees and society.
+The goal is to improve ability to identify factors and considerations that can play a role in improving the ethical character of one's work-life.
 Offered Occasionally.

 PHL 341 Cr.3

-Philosophical reflections on humanity’s relationship to the natural world.
+Philosophical reflections on humanity's relationship to the natural world.
 The course will examine classic American perspectives (e.g. Leopold, transcendentalists), Asian perspectives, Native American perspectives, and contemporary environmental philosophies such as social ecology, deep ecology, and ecofeminism.
 Course discussions will include the historical roots of the contemporary environmental crisis, the development of a personal environmental philosophy, and the role of a citizen in advancing environmental awareness and responsible land and water use.
-Prerequisite: ENV 201 or PHL 100 or PHL 200.
-Offered Occasionally.
+Prerequisite: ENV 201 or 3 credits of philosophy.
+Offered Alternate Years.